 A pair of ceiling speakers will be more than enough in small rooms, especially if you combine them with soundbars, wall-mounted or floor speakers.

 Ceiling speakers work best as an addition to your current speaker system, instead of treating them like the main speaker setup.
-That’s why you should aim for a pair or two of in-ceiling speakers and combine them with at least a pair of floor speakers.
+That’s why you should aim for a pair or two in-ceiling speakers and combine them with at least a pair of floor speakers.

 Those with a standard-size media room can tray a maximum of four ceiling speakers, while large rooms can try up to six to ensure they adequately cover the space.